 After you take care of your finances, the reverse mortgage lender will only pay you the remaining balance.
 A senior typically receives around 50% of his home’s appraised value.
 If you are lucky enough to own your home entirely, you’ll receive all the funds from the reverse mortgage loan since you don’t have a mortgage balance to pay off first.

 These include keeping current on property taxes, homeowner’s insurance, and homeowners association fees.
-Since the interest on asenior couple reverse mortgage accumulates monthly, you’ll still need to have enough income to pay these dues.
+Since the interest on a reverse mortgage accumulates monthly, you’ll still need enough income to pay these dues.

-The home you reside in must be your primary residence, which you qualify for if you live there for more than half the year.
-While residing at your primary residence to get the loan seems obvious, this housing must be the place you borrow equity from.
+Your primary residence must be your home, and you qualify for the loan if you live there for more than half the year.
+While residing at your primary residence to get the loan seems obvious, this housing must be where you borrow equity.

 Your primary residence must be maintained and be in good working order to meet the Federal Housing Administration’s strict standards (FHA).
 If your plumbing is awry in New York, you must pay for that.